-So you want to be an affiliate marketer, instead you want to become a successful affiliate writer.
+So you want to be an affiliate marketer, instead, you want to become a successful affiliate writer.
 You’re probably frustrated and looking for the next step to get yourself in the program, so you can start making money.

 I have signed up for this affiliate program, and many other bloggers use this platform too, it has great names such as Uber, Best Buy, Hostgator, and many others.
-Visit the website go here.
+Visit the website and go here.

-What you should pay attention to.
+Building your affiliate strategy what you should pay attention to?

-Your profile is generally the main information the affiliate bosses have to work within making an approval decision and they get dozens of applications a day to review, so your profile must help the affiliate bosses and staff to get quick access to all the information that they need to take action.
+Your profile is generally the main information the affiliate bosses have to work with making an approval decision and they get dozens of applications a day to review, so your profile must help the affiliate bosses and staff to get quick access to all the information that they need to take action.

 - Your site must be active because affiliate bosses can’t approve applications from sites that aren’t live.